Moran-Habooba/shop-back/README.md

 - **Log Directory**: All logs are stored in the `logs` directory at the root of the application.

 This logging system ensures that all critical errors are recorded, aiding in quick identification and resolution of issues affecting our users.

+## Instructions for Importing Data into MongoDB

+**Download the Data File**: Download the data file of the database and insert it into MongoDB compass.